 FOR FURTHER INFORMATION CONTACT:

-The Department of Labor, as part of its continuing effort to reduce paperwork and respondent (i.e., employer) burden, conducts a preclearance consultation program to provide the public with an opportunity to comment on proposed and continuing information collection requirements in accord with the Paperwork Reduction Act of 1995 (PRA-95) (44 U.S.C.
+The Department of Labor, as part of its continuing effort to reduce paperwork and respondent (i.e., employer) burden, conducts a preclearance consultation program to provide the public with an opportunity to comment on proposed and continuing information-collection requirements in accordance with the Paperwork Reduction Act of 1995 (PRA-95) (44 U.S.C.
 3506(c)(2)(A)).
-This program ensures that information is in the desired format, reporting burden (time and costs) is minimal, collection instruments are clearly understood, and OSHA's estimate of the information collection burden is accurate.
-The Occupational Safety and Health Act of 1970 (the OSH Act) (29 USC 651 et seq.) authorizes information collection by employers as necessary or appropriate for enforcement of the OSH Act, or for developing information regarding the causes and prevention of occupational injuries, illnesses, and accidents (29 U.S.C.
-657).
+This program ensures that information is in the desired format, reporting burden (time and cost) is minimal, collection instruments are understandable, and OSHA's estimate of the information-collection burden is correct.

-Paragraph 1910.180(d) specifies that employers must prepare a written record to certify that the monthly inspection of critical items in use on cranes (such as brakes, crane hooks, and ropes) has been performed.
+- Inspection Records (paragraph (d)(6)).
+This paragraph specifies that employers must prepare a written Start Printed Page 44242record to certify that the monthly inspection of critical items in use on cranes (such as brakes, crane hooks, and ropes) was performed.
 The certification record must include the inspection date, the signature of the person who conducted the inspection, and the serial number (or other identifier) of the inspected crane.
 Employers must keep the certificate readily available.
-The certification record provides employers, workers, and OSHA compliance officers with assurance that critical items on cranes have been inspected, and that the equipment is in good operating condition so that the crane and rope will not fail during material handling.
-These records also enable OSHA to determine that an employer is complying with the Standard.
+The certification record provides employers, employees, and OSHA compliance officers with assurance that critical items on cranes regulated by the Standard have been inspected, given some assurance that the equipment is in good operating condition, thereby preventing crane or rope failure during material handling.
+These records also provide the most efficient means for the compliance officers to determine that an employer is complying with the Standard.

-This provision requires employers to make available written reports of load-rating tests showing test procedures and confirming the adequacy of repairs or alterations, and to make readily available any rerating test reports.
-These reports inform the employer, workers, and OSHA compliance officers of a crane's lifting limitations, and provide information to crane operators to prevent them from exceeding these limits and thereby causing crane failure.
+- Rated Load Tests (paragraph (e)(2)).
+This provision requires employers to make available written reports of load-rating tests showing test procedures and confirming the adequacy of repairs or alterations, and to make readily available any rerating-test reports.
+These reports inform the employer, employees, and OSHA compliance officers of a crane's lifting limitations, and provide information to crane operators to prevent them from exceeding these limits and causing crane failure.

 II.
 Special Issues for Comment